 One threshold question you may have is simply whether you can leave property to someone who isn't a U.S. citizen.
 The answer is yes; noncitizens can inherit property just as citizens can.
 So when you make your will or living trust, or name beneficiaries for your retirement accounts or life insurance policies, there is no problem with naming your noncitizen spouse.

-Most people don’t need to worry about the federal gift and estate tax, which affects only very wealthy families.
-For deaths in 2013, only those who leave more than $5.25 million are potentially subject to the tax.
-For 2014 deaths, the individual exemption amount is $5.34 milliion.
+Most people don't need to worry about the federal gift and estate tax, which affects only very wealthy families.
+For deaths in 2023, only those who leave more than $12.92 million are potentially subject to the tax.
 Married couples can leave a total of twice that amount tax-free.

 How it works.
 The tax is imposed on transfers of property both during life and at death.
 The tax rate is the same in both circumstances.
 Because the exemption amount is so high, very few families pay the tax.
 It isn't collected until after someone's death, when the value of all property that person gave away or left is totaled up.

 Assets left to a surviving spouse are not subject to federal estate tax, no matter how much they are worth—IF the surviving spouse is a U.S. citizen.
 This rule is called the unlimited marital deduction.
 It is in addition to the individual exemption that everyone gets.